Anil Relia: Career

 Anil Relia began his career with being a graphic designer in an advertising firm in Ahmedabad.
 While working, as a pastime, he made Diwali cards for his family.
 The money earned, helped him quit his job and set up his own screen printing studio.
 Through this he was professionally involved in screen printing activities for a number of renowned designers and companies.
 His commitment towards quality brought him a plethora of accolades and awards, including one from the President of India.
 In 1994, M. F. Husain was looking for a serigrapher for his artworks - someone who could do justice to his art and this search led him to Ahmedabad.
 During those times, not many people in India were undertaking work of such a large scale and impeccable quality.
 Anil Relia and M.F.
 Husain became so close friends that eventually Husain kept coming and frequenting the city.
 He was found visiting a tea stall which also has one of his works as well as an art gallery was also instituted with his name.

 Relia worked on the serigraph series of M. F. Husain and came out with many Limited Edition Serigraphs as well.
 With the use of technology, he could also come out with the largest serigraph ever done in India – Husain's Mother Teresa, which was launched at Paris in the year 2004.
 This chance encounter changed the direction of Relia's life to one where his passion now lives and breathes.
-Looking at Relia's interest in Indian portraits, Husain has painted a family portrait and gifted it to him.
+Looking at Relia's interest in Indian portraits, M. F. Husain has painted a family portrait and gifted it to him.
 Relia accompanied Husain on his various adventures whether it be film making or other kinds of projects.
 The demise of Husain brought a lacunae in his life and Relia lost a friend, philosopher and guide to the sands of time.

-Anil Relia also works as Honorary Director at the art gallery known as Amdavad ni Gufa, which was designed by artist Husain and architect B. V. Doshi.
+Anil Relia also works as Honorary Director at the art gallery known as Amdavad ni Gufa, which was designed by artist M. F. Husain and architect B. V. Doshi.
 He founded the Archer Art Gallery in 1978.
 He also serves as Trustee of the Kala Ravi Trust, founded by Kalaguru Ravishankar Raval.

 Art Collection

 Anil Relia has been collecting art, especially portraits since 1970.
 His vision is to connect India in a thread of art and pay back his dues to the art that has been so gracious to him.
 He wants to involve as many people as possible through his work and efforts and sensitize them to art and culture.
-He has planned a series of exhibitions and shows based on the theme of portraits that he has painstakingly collected over the years, out of which twelve have been already implemented and more are planned.
+He has planned a series of exhibitions and shows based on the theme of portraits that he has painstakingly collected over the years, out of which fifteen have been already implemented and more are planned.